Case Classes

 Case classes are just like regular classes with a few key differences, which are below:

-1. A case class can be created using a keyword case class instead of a simple class.
+1. A case class can be created using the keyword case class instead of simply class.

 2. Case classes promote immutability.
 That's why the class parameters, if not mentioned, will be public vals by default.